uri-templates/uritemplate-test/README.md

 Tests Included
 --------------

-The following tests are included:
+The following test files are included:

 * spec-examples.json - The complete set of example templates from the RFC
-* spec-examples-by-section - The examples, section by section
+* spec-examples-by-section.json - The examples, section by section
+* extended-tests.json - more complex test cases
+* negative-tests.json - invalid templates

 License
 -------